clarkritchie/1pw-github-secrets/README.md

 The GHA:

-- Uses a service account to interact with 1Password
+- Uses a service account (`BlueboardBot`) to interact with 1Password
-- Uses BlueboardBot's Personal Access Token for GitHub, that user is an admin on relevant repos, and the token has permissions to create environments and write secrets
+- Uses BlueboardBot's PAT for GitHub, that user is an admin on relevant repos, and the token has permissions to create environments and write secrets

-(Both of these tokens are set as Organization secrets.)
+BlueboardBot's tokens are set as Organization secrets.

 ## Usage 2 - Command Line